DelgadoInfoTech/apostolic-faith-sacramento/wiki/db/db.md

 $ docker-compose up -f compose.db.yml -d --build
 ```

-1. Access PgAdmin and use the container name as the server name.
+5. Access PgAdmin and use the container name as the server name.
    1. See db.env for more credentials.
    2. Open your web browser and navigate to:
       1. https://localhost:5005
    3. You should be redirected to the login page for pgAdmin.
 Enter the credentials from the db.env file here.
-2. Connect to the `postgres` db.
+6. Connect to the `postgres` db.
-3. Execute the create_db.sql script.
+7. Execute the create_db.sql script.
-4. Execute the seed.sql script.
+8. Execute the seed.sql script.

 The database should now be ready to query.
 It is empty so no data is actually seeded.

 # Help!

+- Did you change to the right folder?
+Run `pwd` to see where you are at on the command line.

+Still stuck?

 Please review PgAdmin if you are stuck:
 https://www.pgadmin.org/docs/pgadmin4/9.10/index.html